 There exist things that are just wrong.
 Encountering them has a damaging effect on the psyche.

 A Thule game has rules for sanity checks and for becoming insane.

-The ancestors of Conan are currently rampaging south, recovering lands they lost a few centuries ago when the cataclysm hit.
-In a thousand years they will form the nations of CImmeria and Vanaheim and Asgard; today, however, they are little more than conquerering barbarians.
+The ancestors of Conan are currently recovering lands they lost a few centuries ago when the cataclysm hit.
+In a thousand years they will form the nations of CImmeria and Vanaheim and Asgard; today, however, they are little more than rampaging barbarians.